Newquay Tretherras saw 140 budding scientist, engineers, mathematicians and technologists take part in the Youth University STEM activity day.

-The young learners from all Newquay primary schools, together with parents, explored the Newquay Tretherras curriculum of STEM subjects that included Science, Maths, Technology and Computing.
+Young learners from all Newquay primary schools, along with their parents, worked on a range of workshops throughout the morning that explored the Newquay Tretherras curriculum of STEM subjects.

 Inquisitive scientists designed and tested ‘egg landing lunar space pods’ as well as extracting their own DNA strands in forensic science.

 Problem-solving Maths students got to the bottom of logic puzzles and decoded the Maths trail around the school.

 Computational whiz kids got to programme and robots.

 Future engineers constructed mobile phone holders, whilst scrumptious cakes and treats were made in Food Technology.

 Newquay Tretherras Senior Assistant Headteacher, Miss Jacqui McGlynn commented, “We hope you have had a fantastic morning and truly enjoyed the learning experiences in all the STEM subjects at Newquay Tretherras.”